 You would be surprised how many authors assume we are a traditional publisher.
 Many authors call us expecting that we will cover all their costs AND make them famous.
-Wondering why the traditional publishers businesses are suffering.
+Wonder why the traditional publishers are suffering?
 Just saying.

 Please view our services pricing page here.

 For authors still on the hunt for that elusive publishing deal with a traditional publisher, we wish you the best of luck.
 (We mean that, well sort of.)
 Have a look at this list of publishers found on the Publishers Association of South Africa's website.
 Begin the cold calling process.

 Most of our authors we will never meet us face to face.
 Is that strange?
 Possibly.
 Does it mean we are still trustworthy?
 Absolutely.
 Most of our business is conducted online via a mixture of phone calls and email.

 For those authors who are worried about paying money to a business without first shaking hands, I offer the following friendly word: